Warehouse Manager Interview Questions

 Explanation: This is a general question which the interviewer will ask early in the interview to begin the conversation, collect some information about you, and learn more about your background.
-This provides you the opportunity to drive the interview towards an area that you are comfortable with and are able to answer the questions you will likely be asked.
+This provides you the opportunity to drive the interview toward an area you are comfortable with and are able to answer the questions you will likely be asked.

 Question: Can you provide an overview of your general responsibilities in your previous warehouse position?